CAD97/serde-kdl/README.md

 optionally with the standard `base64` type annotation.

-Serde `option` follows serde-json's example and maps to either [KDL Null] for a none value or the wrapped some value directly[^1].
+Serde `option` follows serde-json's example and maps to either [KDL Null] for a none value or the wrapped some value directly[^option].

 Serde `unit` maps to KDL Null.
-Serde `unit_struct` serializes as if it were `unit`[^4].
+Serde `unit_struct` serializes as if it were `unit`[^newtype].
 Serde `unit_variant` serializes as if it were `unit`, but with a _mandatory_ [KDL Type Annotation] of the name of the variant.

-Serde `newtype_struct` serializes as if it were its wrapped value[^4].
+Serde `newtype_struct` serializes as if it were its wrapped value[^newtype].
 Serde `newtype_variant` serializes as if it were `newtype_struct`, but with a _mandatory_ KDL Type Annotation of the name of the variant.

 Serde `seq` and `tuple` are both ordered collections which serialize as a KDL Children Block containing literal (`-`) nodes.
-Order is significant, so these MUST NOT be represented as KDL Values. `tuple_struct` serializes as if it were `tuple`[^4]. `tuple_variant` serializes as if it were `tuple_struct`, but with a _mandatory_ KDL Type Annotation of the name of the variant.
-If members of the `tuple` are simple values (that is, serialize as a single KDL Value), they MAY[^5] be uplifted and serialized as KDL Values of the `tuple` literal node, rather than child literal nodes.
+Order is significant, so these MUST NOT be represented as KDL Values. `tuple_struct` serializes as if it were `tuple`[^newtype]. `tuple_variant` serializes as if it were `tuple_struct`, but with a _mandatory_ KDL Type Annotation of the name of the variant.
+If members of the `tuple` are simple values (that is, serialize as a single KDL Value), they MAY[^impl-may] be uplifted and serialized as KDL Values of the `tuple` literal node, rather than child literal nodes.

 Serde `struct` is an unordered key-value pairing that serializes as a sequence of child nodes, where the node name is the struct field key, and the node's value is the serialized value.
 Serde `struct_variant` serializes as if it were `struct`, but with a _mandatory_ KDL Type Annotation of the name of the variant.
-As `struct` is unordered, any fields which have simple values MAY[^5] be uplifted and serialized as KDL Properties of the `struct` node, rather than child literal nodes.
-However, even though the fields _are_ unordered, they have a "natural" order, and KDL Arguments MAY[^5] be used for fields as well.
+As `struct` is unordered, any fields which have simple values MAY[^impl-may] be uplifted and serialized as KDL Properties of the `struct` node, rather than child literal nodes.
+However, even though the fields _are_ unordered, they have a "natural" order, and KDL Arguments MAY[^impl-may] be used for fields as well.
 Each KDL Argument maps to the next field in the natural order.
 All KDL Arguments MUST occur before any KDL Properties; a KDL Argument after a KDL Property MUST result in an error.
 Any duplicated struct fields (whether from a duplicated name or a clash with an implicit name) SHOULD pass these through as duplicates in the Serde model.
-If they are not passed through, then a KDL Argument duplicating a named field MUST be an error, a KDL Property duplicating a child node MUST also be an error, and a KDL Property duplicating a KDL Property MUST be rightmost[^6]-Property wins, as specified by the KDL specification.
+If they are not passed through, then a KDL Argument duplicating a named field MUST be an error, a KDL Property duplicating a child node MUST also be an error, and a KDL Property duplicating a KDL Property MUST be rightmost[^ltr]-Property wins, as specified by the KDL specification.

 Serde `map` is tricky, due to the fact that KDL has no native representation for value-value mappings.
 Note, though, that many serde data formats, such as